Notice

 Data consumption

-This sequence diagram describes the process of fetching data from a DTR and the Catena-X ecosystem.
+This sequence diagram describes the process of fetching data from the DTR and the Catena-X ecosystem:

 business context data consumption